jamespfennell/hoard/README.rst

    (However, if more downloads for a given clock hour subsequently appear, the compress task will add these to the relevant archive.)
-   Because the compress task compressess by the clock hour, it need only be scheduled at most once an hour.
+   Because the compress task compressess by the clock hour, it need only be scheduled once an hour.

 #. **Archive task**.
    This task trasfers the compressed archives from the local server